New ARC Just dropped: Door Three of Five Doors

 After surviving a car crash, Mimi reinvents herself as a broke college student with a hidden fortune.
 She bonds with Alena, a wealthy peer who offers friendship and support—until Mimi’s past begins to bleed through.
 As Asael resurfaces and old ghosts return, Mimi must choose between revenge and reinvention.
 Elsewhere explores anonymity, intimacy, and the danger of forgetting who you are.

 Faith becomes a prison.
-Identity becomes a cipher.
+Identity becomes a haven.

 Asael whisks Mimi to Detroit, where she falls for Eric—a celibate Evangelical who demands conversion before marriage.
 Mimi descends into a cultish lifestyle, losing herself in rituals and repression.
 Jack reappears, hollowed by fame, and Mimi begins to question everything she thought she wanted.
-Cipher is a reckoning with belief, control, and the long fight to reclaim agency.
+She must escape again, now to Dublin, Ireland where she hopes to find the source of her misery.
+Haven is a reckoning with belief, control, and the long fight to reclaim agency.

 Legacy is magic.
 Home is the final door.